Europe kickstarts R&D fightback against superbugs

 BROKEN MODEL

-With few new antibiotic drugs on the horizon, experts are increasingly worried that only a few big drug firms, such as GlaxoSmithKline and AstraZeneca, still have strong antibiotic research and development programs.
+With few new antibiotic drugs on the horizon, experts are increasingly worried that only a few big drug firms, such as GlaxoSmithKline and AstraZeneca, still have strong antibiotic research and development programmes.

 There is little commercial incentive to invest in new drugs that may be held in reserve as last-line weapons.